 - In vitro, study the efficacy of interventions against ESBL E. coli.

 The One Health European Joint Program (EJP) started on 1 January 2018.
 By integrating and coordinating the research programs of institutes working in the areas of public health, animal health and food safety, a sustainable European partnership is set up.
 A number of Dutch institutes also play a role within this program.
 Both RIVM, WBVR and the partners within Netherlands Centre for One Health participate in various research projects and activities aimed at knowledge integration.

 PhD student interview

-After my study and internship, I started working as a heard health manager.
-There most animals received the wrong antibiotics or the wrong doses.
-This was an eyeopener and one of my major reasons to move from veterinarian practice to research; to have more influence for change in the sector.
+After her study and internship, Ingrid Cardenas Rey started working as a heard health manager.
+There, most animals received the wrong antibiotics or the wrong doses.
+This was an eyeopener and one of her major reasons to move from veterinarian practice to research; to have more influence for change in the sector.